Weald of Kent Grammar School

 Weald of Kent Grammar School is a selective or grammar school with academy status in Tonbridge, Kent, England, for girls aged 11–18 and boys aged 16–18.
 Selection is by the Kent test.

 The school holds specialisms in languages and science.

 On 15 October 2015, the government gave permission for the school to create an "annexe" in Sevenoaks.
-Before this time no new grammar schools were permitted so Sevenoakes which was non selective, was not permitted to create one.
+Before this time no new grammar schools were permitted so Sevenoaks which was non selective, was not permitted to create one.
 This judgement was controversial.

 Buildings

 Weald of Kent is a fairly modern school with many additional extensions.
 In 2003, a canteen operated by independent catering contractors was built called 'La Wokerie' - a pun derived from the school's name "WOK".
 In 2006, a new English and Humanities Block was built, referred to by most students as 'the new building' It offered larger classrooms, some of which have false walls between two of them which can open up to create one large room.
 A new Arts and Drama suite was completed in early 2008.
 In the beginning of 2014, another two storey building was built for Maths and Examinations, and an extension to 'La Wokerie' was added by converting the adjacent classroom into a diner style restaurant with extra seating and a salad bar.
 Following the conversion of the old gymnasium into the 'Sixth Form Hub', accompanying the 'Sixth Form Café', the school opened a new sports hall towards the end of 2016.
 The opening was attended by British gymnast Max Whitlock.